bimanmandal/bimanmandal.github.io/_posts/2021-05-29-Hello-world-in-Spark-with-maven.md

   - spark
 ---

-This post covers the basic spark set up and run the hello world program i.e. the word count using Spark.
+This post covers the basic spark set up and run the hello world program i.e. the word count using Spark and maven.

 ## Prerequisites
 1. Scala - Basic